Registration

 Failing a course, avoiding an unsatisfactory grade or ignorance of policies are not serious and compelling reasons for seeking a late withdrawal and will not be approved.

 Appeals for late withdrawals must be submitted within 30 class days after the beginning of the next regular semester.
-Forms for an appeal for late withdrawals are available at the Office of the Registrar forms page, through the Office of the Registrar in Signers’ Hall on the Fairbanks campus, or through local campus student services offices.
+The request for appeal for late withdraw form is available at either the Office of the Registrar forms page, through the Office of the Registrar in Signers’ Hall on the Troth Yeddha' Campus, or through local campus student services offices.
 Once received, the appeal will be evaluated by a campus-wide committee, which will return a decision to the student.
 The decision of the university is final, and a student who files a written appeal under these procedures shall be expected to abide by the final disposition of the review, as provided, and may not seek a further appeal of the matter under any other procedure within the university.

 Faculty-Initiated Drop or Withdrawal